 - CONCORD does consider this a much more serious offense than simply destroying a ship.
 But CONCORD's jurisdiction is limited.

-- Elite inadvertently encourages players to blow up ships' escape pods.
+- A failure of gameplay design in Elite inadvertently encouraged players to blow up defeated ships' escape pods.
 You can't use your jump drive when the pod is within detection range, which means a long and tedious wait while you leave the area using thrusters.
-You can pick up the pod and sell the occupant as a slave, but that will leave you with a criminal record.
+You can pick up the pod and sell the occupant as a slave, but you will then become a wanted criminal for slave-trading.
 So the convenient and consequence-free options are to shoot the pod or "accidentally" crash into it.

 - Allegiance has a game mechanic that discourages players from Sinking The Life Boats in most situations.
 When an enemy player's spaceship is destroyed, they are ejected in an Escape Pod, and must slowly fly back to a friendly base or ship to be rescued, get a new ship, and re-join the battle.
 This gives the enemy an advantage, since the team of the "podded" pilot now has one less member doing something useful until the pod reaches home.
 However, if the pod is shot down by the enemy, the pilot is immediately re-spawned back at base, and can immediately rejoin the fight.
 It is more advantageous to let them float.